The Facts About Recreational Marijuana

 vomiting (cannabinoid hyperemesis syndrome).
 They often feel better when they take

 a hot shower.
-But many people seek medical care.
+But many people get medical care.

 What to look for